Can robots solve Grandma's loneliness?

 "We communicate with our family all the time [these days] and then call grandma once in awhile," Skuler said.
 "But with ElliQ, it's easier to have more interactions with grandma."

 The robot is also designed to reduce caregiver stress.
 It can give reminders about upcoming doctor's appointments.
+ElliQ works to keep older adults engaged and active.
+It will make personalized suggestions such as going for walks, or listening to music.

 But companies developing these robots have to win over the elderly.
 Four in 10 senior citizens don't even go online, according to a 2014 study from the Pew Research Center.
 A robot in the home will be a leap for many.